Invoca/developer-docs/source/api_documentation/transactions.rst

   * - payout_conditions
     - Payout Conditions
-    - “Base condition with { highlighting } around the term(s) that disqualified publisher payout.
-For example: duration > 1 min and {in_region}”.
+    - "Base condition with { highlighting } around the term(s) that disqualified publisher payout.
+For example: duration > 1 min and {in_region}".

   * - payin_conditions
     - Payin Conditions
-    - “Base condition with { highlighting } around the term(s) that disqualified media channel payin.
-For example: duration > 1 min and {in_region}”.
+    - "Base condition with { highlighting } around the term(s) that disqualified media channel payin.
+For example: duration > 1 min and {in_region}".

   * - recording
     - Recording